Sudhiksha-Mahesh/CODSOFT-task-1/README.md

 # CODSOFT-task-1
 ## Mobile App Login Page Design - UI/UX Internship
 ### Overview
-#### Welcome to our UI/UX internship project!
-This assignment focuses on redesigning the login page for our mobile app.
-The goal is to create a user-friendly, visually appealing, and on-brand login interface.
+#### Welcome to my UI/UX internship project!
+This assignment focuses on designing the login page for a mobile app.
+The goal is to create a user-friendly and visually appealing login interface.

 ## Goals
 ### User-Centric Design:
 #### Prioritize user needs for an intuitive login experience.

-### Branding Integration:
-#### Reflect our brand identity through colors, fonts, and logo.

 ### Intuitive Navigation:
 #### Guide users seamlessly through the login process.